AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/3-commands.md

 ## Output

-- **\<Simulation type\>\<simulation tag\>**
+**\<Simulation type\>\<simulation tag\>**

 For each simulation run for which results have been generated, open a GUI for displaying results.
 Results may be viewed by multiple selections made on a number of parameters.
 Note that, since all simulations do not include all kinds of results (depending on user's choices), some parameters are not always visible.
 Parameters stand as follows:

 - Antares area (node)
 - Antares interconnection (link)
 - Class of Monte-Carlo results :
     - Monte-Carlo synthesis (throughout all years simulated)
     - Year-by-Year (detailed results for one specific year)
 - Category of Monte-Carlo results :
     - General values (operating cost, generation breakdown, ...)
     - Thermal plants (detailed thermal generation breakdown)
     - Renewable generation (per cluster)
     - Record years (for each Antares variable, identification of the Monte-Carlo year for which lowest and highest values were encountered)

 - Span of Monte-Carlo results :
-	    - Hourly
+    - _Hourly_
-	    - Daily
+    - _Daily_
-	    - Weekly
+    - _Weekly_
-	    - Monthly
+    - _Monthly_
-	    - Annual
+    - _Annual_

 The interface provides a user-friendly way for the comparison of results between multiple simulations (e.g. "before" and "after" commissioning of a new plant or interconnection):

 - Use "new tab" button and choose a first set of simulation results
 - Use again "new tab" and choose a second set of simulation results

 The results window will be automatically split so as to show the two series of results in parallel.
 To the right of the "new tab" button, a symbolic (icon) button gives further means to compare results on a split window (average, differences, minimum, maximum and sum).

 Besides, when the simulation results contain the "year-by-year" class, it is possible to carry out an extraction query on any given specific variable (e.g. "monthly amounts of CO2 tons emitted") throughout all available years of simulation.

 The results of such queries are automatically stored within the output file structures, so as to be available at very short notice if they have to be examined later in another session (extractions may require a significant computer time when there are many Monte-Carlo years to process).

-- **Open in Windows Explorer**

-	This command displays the list of available simulation results and allows browsing through the output files structure.
+- **Open in Windows Explorer** This command displays the list of available simulation results and allows browsing through the output files structure.
 The content of these files may be reviewed by tools such as Excel.
-	File structures are detailed in [Output Files **TO BE UPDATED**](#output-files).
+File structures are detailed in [Output Files](#output-files).

-## Run TO BE CONTINUED HERE
+## Run

 - **Monte Carlo Simulation** Runs either an economy simulation, an adequacy simulation, or a "draft" simulation, depending on the values of the parameters set in the "simulation" active window (see [Simulation window](#simulation)).